Dr Cristina Fernandez Turienzo

 Biography

-Cristina is a postdoctoral research fellow in the Department of Women & Children’s Health in the Faculty of Life Sciences & Medicine at King's.
-Her background is in nursing, midwifery and public health with more than sixteen years of clinical and research experience in a wide range of international settings.
+Cristina is a senior research fellow in the Maternal Health Systems, Policy and Implementation Research Group at the Department of Women & Children’s Health at the Faculty of Life Sciences & Medicine at King's.
+Her background is in nursing, midwifery and public health with nearly two decades of clinical, academic and research experience in both high and low and middle income countries.
 She is a PRINCE2 practitioner and holds a Diploma in Tropical Nursing, a MPH and a PhD in Public Health.

-Cristina's main interests include hybrid trials in global health, implementation and policy, particularly within the area of sexual and reproductive health as well as maternal, child and family health; she is open to enquiries from prospective students with similar research interests.
+Her main interests include research capacity exchange in global health, hybrid implementation-effectiveness trials, and health policy, particularly within the area of sexual and reproductive health; she is open to enquiries from prospective students with similar research interests.

 News